Tiqa/redux-polyglot/README.md

 ```
 second parameter should be `polyglot phrases` (see [polyglot documentation](http://airbnb.io/polyglot.js/))

+note: if language phrases already exists, this will be overwrite the corresponding object state.

 #### with middleware
 The `createPolyglotMiddleware()` function allow you to configure your middleware for tell him how to change the language.